 At this time of year (late August), the blackberries are just coming in along the trail’s edge.

 About 200’ before the summit — which is completely treed-in and viewless — you’ll pass a yellow spur trail on your right.
 It leads down to a sweet ledge with a view of the Ashokan Reservoir and surrounding mountains.

 Return to the Devil’s Path and head east/right.
-In a minute or two you’ll come to this tree, on the south/right side of the trail, which marks the summit.
+In a minute or two you’ll come to this tree, on the right side of the trail, which marks the summit.
 It’s noticeable due to the long vertical gash in its bark.

 Descent to Pecoy Notch

 If the west side of Sugarloaf is rocky, the east side (especially along the summit ridge) is muddy.
 Please don’t widen the trail by walking around the edges of the mud, a classic noob error.
-Just walk right through the mud.
+Just walk directly through the mud.
 Leave no trace.

 The east side of Sugarloaf is actually my favorite.
 There are so many beautiful sections and at least two great views on the way down…

 The remainder of this trail guide is accessible to members who kindly support this content…